 You'll also hear people talk about juice in two different categories, Raw and Pasteurized- if people are being shady they call it cooked.

 Raw is just that, raw and unpasteurized; pasteurization is a high heat process that kills any potential bacteria and allows for shelf stability.
 While pasteurization is a great thing, when we are talking about juice, beneficial enzymes are far more "powerful" when alive; pasteurization effectively kills the juice.
-DON'T WORRY if most of the juice you purchase in mass markets and grocery stores has been pasteurized, I believe when given the choice between a fully loaded yet pasteurized green juice (by a reputable company) or pop / conventional juice, the juice is always the better choice.
+DON'T WORRY if most of the juice you purchase in mass markets and grocery stores has been pasteurized, I believe when given the choice between a fully loaded yet pasteurized green juice (by a reputable company) or pop / conventional juice, the green juice is always the better choice.

 After a night of imbibing on many a cocktail, green juice- raw or cooked- is often just what the doctor ordered!

 NOTE ON JUICE if you have diabetes or any type of metabolic syndrome (insulin resistance etc.) juice is not a great option for you because fibre is what helps to moderate our blood sugar levels, juice is free of fibre.
-Smoothies are a better option for you.
+Smoothies are a better choice for you.

 HONOURABLE MENTION juice is a VERY wasteful business, having run a business that created custom cold pressed juices I know of what I speak; so our little juice habits can leave a fairly big carbon footprint.
 But this company closes the LOOP on juicing, making it a guilt free indulgence, check out LOOP Juice and their mission!